rstrahan/aws-autoscaling-vertica/README.md

 One row for each instance removed from the cluster.
 The 'is_running' column indicates if the process is still in progress.

 - autoscale.downNodes
-Maintains a log all all instances that were DOWN for whatever reason for more than the threshold downtime, and as a result have been terminated to trigger the launch of a replacement.
+Maintains a log of all instances that were DOWN for whatever reason for more than the threshold downtime, and as a result have been terminated to trigger the launch of a replacement.

 ## APPENDIX - Config File

 Create `autoscaling_vars.sh` by copying the template provided, and edit to provide valid settings for each variable.

-You will be expexted to provide names and paths to some existing AWS artifacts:
+You will be expected to provide names and paths to some existing AWS artifacts:
 - Your account AWS Access Key ID, Secret Key
 - An AWS EC2 key pair and associated certificate file (.pem)
 - An IAM Role that allows the Auto Scaling service to interact with the SQS and SNS services